openthings-cc/FarmFood-Interoperability/applications.md

 Applications
 ---

-Some apps that can be built on top of this.
+Some apps can be built on top of this.

 Map
 ---

 Performs federated queries to show data into a map.
-Agents can publish offers in their local area, such as products, delivery options, news etc. The map shows several layers with points of interests such as farms, Hubs etc. At the same time, we show requests for delivery, food assembly etc.
+Agents can publish offers in their local area, such as products, delivery options, news, etc. The map shows several layers with points of interest, such as farms, Hubs, etc. At the same time, we show requests for delivery, food assembly, etc.

-Healthy Recipes
+A recipes application linked with product instances of the map
 ---

-A recipes application linked with product instances of the map.
 The application is meant to give visibility to the farmers and to promote healthy habits.
 Given some ingredients, the app proposes healthy recipes.
 The user can search for missing ingredients in their local environment.
-If the application contributes to a buy transaction the recipe owners can be rewarded.
-The application is integrated with nutritional information and ecological footprint
+If the application contributes to a buy transaction, the recipe owners can be rewarded.
+The app is integrated with nutritional information and ecological footprint.

-My Data hub
+My Datahub
 ---

-A simple application to visualize and edit the data published from your own repository For example, a farmer should be able to edit the privacy of their own
+A simple application to visualize and edit the data published from your own repository For example, a farmer should be able to select the privacy of their own
 * Product offerings
 * Price lists
 * Links to other suppliers/consumers of the chain